allenap/pgdo/README.md

 # Ok::<(), ClusterError>(())
 ```

-You may want to use this with the functions in the `coordinate` module like
+**However**, you may want to use this with the functions in the `coordinate`
-`run_and_stop` and `run_and_destroy`.
-These add locking to the setup and
+module like `run_and_stop` and `run_and_destroy`.
+These add locking to the setup
-teardown steps of using a cluster so that multiple processes can safely share a
+and teardown steps of using a cluster so that multiple processes can safely
-single on-demand cluster.
+share a single on-demand cluster.

 ## Contributing

-If you feel the urge to hack on this code, here's
-how to get started:
+If you feel the urge to hack on this code, here's how to get started:

 - [Install cargo][install-cargo],
 - Clone this repository,